Vaughan Grylls

-Vaughan Grylls is a British artist, photographer, and author.
-Known for his fine art photography and sculptures, Grylls first received recognition for his 1960s pun-sculptures and, later, for his 1980s photography and panoramic photo collages.
+Vaughan Grylls is a British artist, photographer, author, and academic administrator.
+He is known for conceptual and photographic works produced from the late 1960s onwards, especially panoramic photo-collages on historic and contemporary political and social subjects.

 Grylls was the director of Kent Institute of Art & Design before co-founding the University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone & Rochester.
 He has work in various public collections, including the National Library of Wales and University College London.

 Initially trained as a sculptor, Grylls began creating photo collages in 1977.
-Some of his notable panoramic works include The Wailing Wall, Jerusalem (1979), Site of the Assassination of JFK (1980), and Britain Through the Looking Glass (1984).
+Some of his notable panoramic works include the Wailing Wall, Jerusalem (1979), Site of the Assassination of JFK (1980), and Britain Through the Looking Glass (1984).

-Additionally, Grylls has authored seven books in the Then and Now series: Oxford Then and Now (2009), Cambridge Then and Now (2011), Singapore Then and Now (2016) Hong Kong Then and Now (2016) Shanghai Then and Now (2017), The Old West Then and Now (2019), London Then and Now (2020) and was photographer for Hollywood Then and Now (2013).
+Additionally, Grylls has authored seven books in the Then and Now series: Oxford Then and Now (2009), Cambridge Then and Now (2011), Singapore Then and Now (2016), Hong Kong Then and Now (2016), Shanghai Then and Now (2017), The Old West Then and Now (2019), London Then and Now (2020), and was photographer for Hollywood Then and Now (2013).

 Early life and education

 Vaughan Grylls was born 10 December 1943 in Newark-on-Trent.
-From 1963 onwards, Grylls attended art schools at Nottingham, Wolverhampton, Goldsmiths, and the Slade School of Fine Art.
+From 1963 onwards, Grylls attended art schools at Nottingham, Wolverhampton, Goldsmiths, University of London, and the Slade School of Fine Art.

 Career

+In the late 1960s, while attending the Slade School of Fine Art, Grylls gave guided tours of Cambridge to overseas visitors, and after graduating, his first teaching position was at the University of Reading, followed by Homerton College, Cambridge where he taught sculpture.

 Pun-sculptures

-At Goldsmiths College in 1968, Grylls produced an exhibition of his first photographically based pun-sculptures, each made from cardboard and called collectively 'Ludwig Wittgenstein's Palace of Pun.'
+At Goldsmiths, University of London in 1968, Grylls produced an exhibition of his first photographically based pun-sculptures, each made from cardboard and called collectively 'Ludwig Wittgenstein's Palace of Pun.'
 He took this with him to the Slade School of Fine Art and continued to make more pun-sculptures.
 His work was noticed at his final show at the Slade in 1970 by Jasia Reichardt, art critic and assistant director of the ICA.
 His first London exhibition was held at the ICA in October 1970 as one room in an exhibition entitled 'Ten Sitting Rooms.'

 Grylls' pun-sculpture work was also shown at an alternative exhibition space called The Gallery.
 The Gallery was opened in Lisson St, London in 1972 by fellow Slade graduate Nicholas Wegner.
 Wegner invited Grylls to show at The Gallery.
 The work Grylls exhibited in 1973 entitled 'An Indo-Chinese Punsculpture' was a large photo-mural commenting on the signing of the so-called Paris Peace Treaty.
 Wegner and Grylls then collaborated in an artistic partnership, inspired in part by Andy Warhol, from 1973 to 1975.
 Wegner closed The Gallery in 1978.